Stay Healthy This School Year

 By Deborah Jeanne Sergeant

 Beyond routine vaccinations required for school, you can do much more for helping your children stay healthy this year.
 Of course, supporting good health is important year-round; however, it’s easy to let a few things slide during the long, lazy days of summer.
-First on the list, of course, is having your kids checked by a child doctor to address any health issues, if any.

 • “The transition from summer to school typically means going from one type of schedule to another.
 Children need 10 to 12 hours of sleep a night.
 Kids tend to get seven to eight and in summer, that can vary quite a bit.
 Kids that are sleeping well will have better performance at school, better behavior and will be more prepared to engage in school activities.